FormidableLabs/terraform-aws-serverless/README.md

 ... lack reasonable guidance to practically achieve in real world applications.

-This module provides a production-ready base of AWS permissions / resources to support a `serverless` framework application and help manage development / deployment workflows and maintenance.
+This [Terraform][] module provides a production-ready base of AWS permissions / resources to support a `serverless` framework application and help manage development / deployment workflows and maintenance.
 Specifically, it provides:

 - **IAM Groups**: Role-specific groups to attach to AWS users to give humans and CI the minimum level of permissions locked to both a specific `serverless` service and stage/environment.
 - **Custom Lambda Execution Role**: You will often need to extend the serverless-provided Lambda execution role.
 This module provides an analagous one that you can customize even further, completely in Terraform.